LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 ### Batteries

-Four $1.2V$ AA NiMh batteries are dispatched on both side of the trolley. $\approx 4.8V$ powers the motors and the electronics.
+Four $1.2V$ AA NiMh batteries are dispatched on both side of the trolley.
+$\approx 4.8V$ powers the motors and the electronics.
 The black and red wires from the trolley to the top of the pendulum powers the Microstick II electronic and sensors.

+# Pendulum Model

 The pendulum model is composed of two intertwined sub-system:

 - The pendulum*, with 1 rotation DoF[^DoF] $\theta$ angle around the wheels axis
 - The trolley*, with 1 translation DoF[^DoF] $x$ position.

-# Pendulum Model

 ## Equations

-Applying the Dynamic fundamental law:
+Applying the Dynamic fundamental law on the pendulum:
 $$ \sum \vec{Force} = m.\vec{a} $$

 We model the three forces which are the weight $\vec{P}$, the Friction $\vec{F}$ which slow down the pendulum, and the Reaction $\vec{R}$ from the rod: